SimonDarksideJ/monogame.github.io/content/articles/monogame/whatis/content_pipeline/CP_XML_Elements.md

 ---
 title: What are the XML Elements for XMLImporter?
-description: The following base elements are recognized by XmlImporter Class
+description: The base elements that are recognized by XmlImporter Class.
 ---

 # XML Elements for XMLImporter